Q: Who runs the groups?

-A: No, parents cannot sit in on sessions due to HIPAA (privacy) laws.
+A: No. Parents cannot sit in on sessions in the office due to HIPAA (privacy) laws.
 However, the program includes an individual child/parent 30-minute individual session with the SLP after the program’s final group session to discuss progress and experience.

 Q: How long are the sessions?

 A: In-office sessions are one hour.
 Outings are also for one hour.

 Q: How are children placed into groups?